 COURSE WORK AND TESTING

 Member societies shall conduct these courses by classroom study, group study, correspondence, or other method by which the student completes every chapter in each text.

 If a course is taken on a correspondence basis through Kaplan Financial Education, the course may be eligible for state continuing education credit, if approved.
-(The majority of states have approved the FIC and FICF courses for this purpose.)
+(The majority of states have approved the FIC, FICF, and FFSC courses for this purpose.)
 A separate, state continuing education correspondence certificate fee is payable by the candidate or society to Dearborn, as a provider of state continuing education credit.

 The final exams for these correspondence courses consist of multiple choice questions.
 Grades are reported as a percentage of correct answers.
 Students who answer 70% or more of the questions correctly pass the test.
 Those not passing a test are to re-study the course material.
 They may re-test after thirty days and payment of required fees.

 The candidate must apply for each examination on the forms furnished by Kaplan Financial Education.
 Candidates must be recommended by a society official.
 The society official will forward the applications for examinations to Kaplan.

 The examination questions will be sent from Kaplan to the proctor named in the application.
 Exams are to be conducted under the auspices of the designated proctor.
 Candidates have forty-five days from the date the exam is received by the proctor to return the completed exam to Kaplan.
 Except for substantiated medical emergencies, no refunds or exchanges will be given after exams have expired.